Transforming the Brooks Street Corridor

 Since 2009, MRA has invested $4.8 million in tax increment and constructed 5.2 miles of sidewalk in URD II as part of the MRA Sidewalk Program.
 The goal of the program is to complete the City sidewalk network in URD II prior to the Sunset of the District.
 The next phase of URD II sidewalk construction will take place on Idaho Street and River Street between California Street and Russell Street.
 These sidewalk projects further the goals outlined in the City Strategic Plan and the URD II Urban Renewal Plan by reducing blighting conditions as defined in state urban renewal law, increasing public safety - particularly along school routes, and enhance the pedestrian environment making the URD’s more walkable.
-Please click here to view the preliminary design of the Idaho & River Streets phase of the URD II Water & Sidewalk project.
+Please click here to view the Stage 3 Design of the Idaho & River Streets phase of the URD II Water & Sidewalk project.
 For more information please contact Tod Gass, Project Manager, 406-552-6159.

 Greater Downtown Master Plan